 - Conforms with the objectives of the Town Vision and the Comprehensive Master Plan, - Meets the water dedication requirements of the Municipal Code, Chapter 4.04. - Meets the annexation requirements of Title 20 of the Municipal Code, and - Meets the review and approval criteria of the Municipal Code, Chapter 17.02, 17.04, and 17.28.

 Recommendation

-The Planning Commission voted 6 to 0 to recommend to Town Council approval of the StorQuest - Liggett Road General Industrial (I-2) zoning as outlined in this report.
+The Planning Commission voted 6 to 0 to recommend to Town Council approval of the StorQuest - Liggett Road Annexation as outlined in this report.

 Proposed Motions